csmangum/portfolio/Mugshots/README.md

 <img src="https://github.com/csmangum/portfolio/blob/master/Mugshots/img/fake_samples_epoch_0999.png" width="800">

 ## 2. Second Run
 In this attempt I used only images from the Florida subset since the image quality seemed more uniform and focused.
-Even after 1,000 iterations the model hit it's limit at this resolution.
+Even after 1,000 iterations the model hit its limit at this resolution.
 This was the moment I decided to use the StyleGAN approach for more detailed images.

 **Details:**
 * Image size: 64x64